-In terms of aggregate funding levels, the DFG comes in fourth place above the UK and Austria, both relative to population and relative to the number of higher education researchers in full time equivalents.
-In terms of growth, the DFG also achieves the third-lowest growth rate, while the UK grows more dynamically over the period examined.
-Coming back to the overall amount of incentives set by competitive funding, this means that all three factors are rather low in Germany, the allocation mechanism for block funding does not feature strong competitive elements, the share of DFG funding relative to block funding is low and the absolute level of DFG funding (per researcher) is also not high.
-This contrasts with the UK and the US, where almost all of (academic) research funding is peer-reviewed (either ex-ante, through grant funding, or ex-post, through the Research Excellence Framework), and also with Switzerland and the Netherlands, which show high grant funding per researcher in the higher education sector.
+In terms of aggregate funding levels, the DFG comes relative to population in fourth place above the UK and Austria.
+Relative to the number of higher education researchers in full time equivalents Germany comes in second, although there are no figures for the US and researchers outside higher education such as in the Max Planck institutes are not covered.
+In terms of growth of total funding awarded, the DFG achieves the second-lowest growth rate, while the UK grows more dynamically over the period examined.
+Coming back to the overall amount of incentives set by competitive funding, this means that all three factors are rather low in Germany, the allocation mechanism for block funding does not feature strong competitive elements, the share of DFG funding relative to block funding is low and the absolute level of DFG funding (relative to population) is also not high.
+This contrasts with the UK and the US, where almost all of (academic) research funding is peer-reviewed (either ex-ante, through grant funding, or ex-post, through the Research Excellence Framework), and also with Switzerland and the Netherlands, which show high grant funding per population or per researcher in the higher education sector.
 Only Austria shows even lower competitive funding and hence incentives.